KDRS-SA/elarkiv-database-demo/mysql/test02/README_mysql_test02.txt

 1. Inserts content into database tables: arkivskaper, arkiv, serie, stykke, mappe

-The test02 database is exported to the SIARD format using SIARD SiardEdit 1.69 from the Swiss Federal Archives.
+The test02 database is exported to the SIARD format using the SiardEdit ver.
+1.69 application from the Swiss Federal Archives.
 File: test02_mysql_elarkiv-database-demo_2014-09-15.siard
 File: test02-small_mysql_elarkiv-database-demo_2014-09-15.siard